Ferritin Tests by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What is a ferritin blood test?

-A ferritin blood test measures the level of ferritin, a protein responsible for storing iron in the body, aiding in assessing iron levels and diagnosing related health conditions.
+A ferritin blood test measures ferritin, a protein that stores iron in the body, helping assess iron status and diagnose related health conditions.

 Why are ferritin levels significant?

-Ferritin levels are essential because they indicate the body’s iron reserves, helping to diagnose conditions such as iron deficiency anaemia and iron overload syndromes.
+Ferritin levels are essential because they indicate the body’s iron reserves and help diagnose conditions such as iron deficiency anaemia and iron overload syndromes.

 How is the ferritin test conducted?